MirasMustimov/ss-select/README.md

 #### Ajax search
 When your options need to be pulled from api.
 Simply add input listener to `ss-select-search-input` component so you can make an api call and change options that you pass to `ss-select` component.
-Make sure to remove `search-by` prop from ss-select if it is provided so default filtering is disabled.
+Make sure to remove `search-by` prop from `ss-select` if it is provided so default filtering is disabled.

 #### v-model
 You can bind your data to `ss-select` by setting `v-model`.

 #### Disabling options
 Pass `disable-by` prop to ss-select component.
-The prop holds a key in options that defines whenther `$disabled(option)` method will check.
+The prop holds a key in options that `$disabled(option)` method will check.

 #### Highlighting options
-To highlights options that are being hovered at or pointed at using arrow keys simply compapre option `index` to `pointerIndex` that you can get from `scoped slot`.
+To highlights options that are being hovered at or pointed at using arrow keys simply compare option `index` to `pointerIndex` that you can get from `scoped slot`.

 #### Styling selected options
 Bind classes that you need by checking whether option is selected using `$selected(option)` method that you need to resolve from `scoped slot`.